ypeleg/MinimalIsAllYouNeed/README.md

 To install the library you need to clone the repository

     pip install minimal_is_all_you_need

+#### Note: Not anything in this repository was made by myself. some i found online and tried to give credict.
+This is still work in progress so if by any chance some authors didn't get their credit.
+PM me!

 [1]: https://arxiv.org/abs/1706.03762 "Attention Is All You Need"